Fast 15

 Could 15 hours help set a course for your future career plans?
 Or help guide you to explore fields you may not have considered?

-Tulane School of Liberal Arts is excited to announce a new initiative, the “Fast 15” career jump-start program, continuing the School’s commitment to developing students as leaders for the types of careers that have not yet been invented.
-The program combines student learning, faculty leadership, and professional networking to explore the future of work from multi- and inter-disciplinary perspectives.
-The program is geared to the pre-internship phase, which is a wonderful time to be curious about a world of possibilities and to be smart about knowing what you don’t know.
+Tulane School of Liberal Arts is excited to announce a new initiative, the “Fast 15” career jump-start initiative, continuing the School’s commitment to developing students as leaders for the types of careers that have not yet been invented.
+The initiative combines student learning, faculty leadership, and professional networking to explore the future of work from multi- and inter-disciplinary perspectives.
+The initiative is geared to the pre-internship phase, which is a wonderful time to be curious about a world of possibilities and to be smart about knowing what you don’t know.

 Students are hungry to secure a path to careers in a tough marketplace.
 Skills acquired from a liberal arts education are the keys to the careers of the future.
 Employers want to put those skills into practice.